danielcjohnson/RFC7807/README.md

 Ensure that API error responses follow this format to provide consistent and informative error messages to clients.

+These examples define the standard RFC 7807 fields and also include an optional `sub-title` property that can be used to provide a short secondary summary of the error condition.

 The error object may be extended with custom properties as needed, as long as they do not conflict with the properties defined in RFC 7807.

 ## Files